Transverse-momentum-dependent factorization at next-to-leading power: TMD Factorization for Drell-Yan

-Additionally, from Eq.~\eqref{eq:EOM} we observe that the field on the right side of this expression is the intrinsic sub-leading field.
-We will refer to correlation functions which contain an intrinsic sub-leading field as an intrinsic sub-leading distribution.
-The second term on the left side is related to the field that enters into the dynamical sub-leading distributions; we will refer to this field as the dynamic sub-leading field.
-Lastly, the first term on the left hand side of this expression represents transverse derivatives of the leading-power field; we refer to that field as a kinematic sub-leading field and use the short hand notation
+where we have integrated by parts to obtain the expression in the first line.
+The left side of this expression is related to the intrinsic sub-leading distributions while the second term on the right hand side is associated with the dynamic sub-leading distribution.
+The first term on the right side, which contains power corrections associated with the transverse momentum of the quark, has not been considered in our analysis so far.
+To simplify the discussion and the notation, we refer to the field sub-leading field configuration in the first term as a `kinematic sub-leading field' and use the short hand notation

 The correlation functions which contain a kinematic sub-leading field is referred to as a kinematic sub-leading distribution.

 Now, just as we had defined sub-leading distributions by examining matrix elements containing the intrinsic and dynamic sub-leading field configurations, we can define kinematic sub-leading distributions as